 Carbon reductions, removals and neutrality

 To achieve net zero emissions, we need to reduce emissions as much as possible.
 Switching to source 50% of our ingredients from regenerative agriculture by 2030 will help us do so, as will investing in sustainable logistics, packaging and manufacturing activities.

 Our Net Zero Roadmap also includes carbon removals.
 As a company with a large land ‘footprint’, natural climate solutions will form a significant part of our decarbonization pathway, removing carbon from the atmosphere from within our supply chain.

 These 'insetting' projects take place within the landscapes where we source our raw materials, and help restore forests, wetlands and peatlands, or improve land management.
 Our projects can also help generate additional benefits for communities and protect natural ecosystems.

 We have already begun this process, initiating projects that will sequester millions of tonnes of CO2e over their lifetimes through our Global Reforestation Program.

 Our corporate net zero program does not use offsetting outside our value chain to deliver emissions removals.
-However, in some circumstances our consumer facing brands can purchase credits to compensate for emissions relating to their products.
-We purchase high-quality carbon credits that help fund natural climate solutions and other activities outside our value chain – including tree planting, forest protection and, in some cases, social programs for rural communities.
+However, in some circumstances our consumer facing brands can purchase credits to compensate for additional emissions relating to their life cycle.
+Brand teams may purchase high-quality carbon credits that help fund natural climate solutions and other activities outside of Nestlé's value chain – including tree planting, forest protection and, in some cases, social programs for rural communities.
 These are not a substitution for or a distraction from our corporate plan and brands are also required to reduce emissions in line with our corporate objectives.